daedalius/article-exposing-component-from-storybook-to-handle-them-in-cypress/Article.md

 })
 ```

 Fine.
-We have to run these test in some environment.
-Open the Storybook, go directly to the empty Story by clicking at "Open canvas in new tab" button in sidebar.
+We have to run this test in any environment.
+Open the Storybook, go directly to the empty Story by clicking at "Open canvas in new tab" button in the sidebar.
 Copy that URL and make Cypress visit it:
 ```jsx
 const rootToMountSelector = '#component-test-mount-point';